 SAS uses a mixture of Airbus A321LR, Airbus A330 and Airbus A350 aircraft on their transatlantic routes.
 All of these planes feature a fairly modern business class section with lie-flat seats.

-Scandinavian airline SAS has very big and comfortable seats, each offering direct access to the aisle.
+In its wide-body fleet, Scandinavian airline SAS has very big and comfortable seats, each offering direct access to the aisle.
 There’s a lot of storage room and also a very big desk which is perfect to work.
 The seats alternate between either being directly next to the window or directly at the aisle.
-Another upside of flying SAS: Free unlimited Wi-Fi!
-The SAS business class is therefore definitely not a bad choice for hard-working businessmen.
+There’s a different business class in their long-haul A321, however, which is less spacious.
+An upside of flying SAS: Free unlimited Wi-Fi!
+So it’s not a bad choice for hard-working businessmen.

 Search & Book